 UK, Ireland, Portugal, Finland, Belgium, and Sweden.

-- Streamlined planning and consenting procedures
+- Project outcomes fed into streamlined, risk based planning and consenting procedures

 - WP1: Project Management